exercism/c/exercises/practice/pangram/.approaches/bitfield/content.md

 A `char` is defined for each character to be tested in the loop.

 The `while` loop uses an assignment expression for its condition.
-The expression `(letter = *sentence)` has the value of `letter` after it has been been assigned the value of the dereferenced `pos` pointer.
+The expression `(letter = *sentence)` has the value of `letter` after it has been been assigned the value of the dereferenced `sentence` pointer.
 If the value of `letter` is a null character (`'\0'`), then the while loop will not run.
-Note that, had the `sentence` pointer not been checked for being NULL, then trying to dereference `*sentence` if it were a NULL pointer would be undefined behavior.
+Note that, had the `sentence` pointer not been checked for being NULL, then trying to dereference it (`*sentence`) if it were a NULL pointer would be undefined behavior.
 It likely would result in a segmentation fault.